1970s DORIA Square Metal Wall Lamp

 Period: 1970s – Mid-Century Modern.

-Other versions: Made in several variations, all the same size.
+Other versions: This 1970s DORIA square metal wall lamp exists in several variations, all the same size.
 Complete white: model 5128.
 White and chrome: model 5200.
 This wall lamp with black and white is model 5132.
 Later versions have silver painted Bakelite sockets.
 Other colours were also made.

 This wall lamp was also sold as a flush mount.
 As a wall lamp max 60 watt, flush mount max 40 watt.